tanakatsu/walkthrough_virtual_tour_generating_tool/Readme.md

 ]
 ```

+Note:

+- Connecting paths should belong to same zone.
+- Timestamp(ts) must be integer.

 ### Adjust parameters

 Edit `config.json` to set initial viewing direction.
-You may need several times trials to do right.
+You may also need to edit `housemap.rb`.

+Several times trials may be needed to do right.

 ### Generate content